Your home is likely to be one of your most valuable assets, and while moving on can be a lot of work, there can be opportunities to grow your super.

 Selling our home often means taking the next step on the property ladder.
 But it can also be a chance to downsize rather than upsize.

-If you are aged 65-plus, and meet various eligibility requirements such as having lived in your current home for at least 10 years, by selling up and scaling down to something more manageable, you may be able to use the proceeds from the sale of your home to make a downsizer super contribution.
+If you are aged 55-plus, and meet various eligibility requirements such as having lived in your current home for at least 10 years, by selling up and scaling down to something more manageable, you may be able to use the proceeds from the sale of your home to make a downsizer super contribution.

-It can be worth speaking to an Active Super financial adviser before making a downsizer contribution as it could impact your ability to claim the age pension.
+Of course, before making important decisions about your super or retirement planning, seeking professional advice is recommended.
+It can be worth speaking to an Active Super financial adviser* before making a downsizer contribution as it could impact your ability to claim the age pension.

 You don’t have to downsize to grow your super